-With few exceptions Ohio's public libraries depend on the State of Ohio for the majority of their funding.
+With few exceptions Ohio's public libraries depend on the State of Ohio for the major part of their funding.
 Funds are generated and distributed by the Public Library Fund (PLF).
 The Public Library Fund, as outlined in the Ohio Revised Code, represents 1.97% of the State's total general fund tax receipts.
 While the diversity of state revenue taxes was intended to provide future growth to the Public Library Fund, current economic conditions has actually resulted in a decrease in state tax collections, and therefore, a corresponding decrease in financial support from the State.
-Further erosion of the state's tax receipts are expected to continue into 2010 and depending on the depth of the current recession, declines in state receipts may continue well into 2011.
+State funding represented only 47.8% of library funding in 2010 as opposed to 58.1% of funding in 2009.
+As recently as 1999, 87.6% of total library funding was through the State of Ohio.